KryptoAnuj/KryptoAnuj/README.md

-- 👋 Hi, I’m @KryptoAnuj
+-  Hi, I’m Anuj Agarwal
 -  How to reach me -- @kryptoanuj on discord